jdbool/files/README.md

 # files
 Simple file hosting server for Node.js.
-Stores file information in an SQLite database and uploads in the file system.
+Stores file information in MongoDB and uploads in the file system.

 # Usage
 Visiting `/` in a browser shows a single page where you can enter your token and upload files.

 ## Admin
-`/admin` in a browser will prompt for a username and password, and shows a list of all uploaded files with details and options.
+`/admin` in a browser will prompt for a username and password, and allows control of tokens and uploaded files.

 # API